Welcome to Woodpecker's Class Page!

-Along with your children, Mrs Kelly, Miss Hall, Mrs Parker and Mrs Fowkes make up the Year 5 team.
+Along with your children, Mrs Kelly and Mrs Parker make up the Year 5 team.
 Just like woodpeckers, we have lots of energy and we work hard.
 We try persevere and show resilience until we reach our goals, whilst having lots of fun!

 Here are the diary dates for the Autumn term so far.
 We will continue to add to these as the term progresses, so watch this space.
 Also remember to check your half termly newsletter!

 Monday 19th April - First day back at school.

 Wednesday 28th April - PC Jenny to visit PM.